maximilianMairinger/tweenObject/README.md

 ### Basic Usage

 Give any equivilant primitive (same type) or object (same structure) as from an to parameter.
-Objects will be recursively parsed and each number will be interpolated.
+Objects will be recursively parsed and every found number will be interpolated.
 Any non numeric values will be ignored.

 ```js
 import TweenObject from "tween-object"